racosta323/The-Rickiverse/README.md

     Click on a character's image in the grid to view their information.

-    Like a character to increase their like count.
+    Use the "like button" a character to increase their like count.

 ## Implementation Details: